SharvilGangan/Sharvil-AI-Powered-Personalized-Newsletter-Generator/README.md

 Generating clean, structured markdown newsletters.
 Converting markdown files into professional-looking PDF newsletters.

+TO VIEW THE OUPUT:
+- Follow the path: output -->  pdf
+- The "pdf" folder contains the newsletters generated in the pdf file format for each User!

 📁 Directory Structure:
 AI Newsletter Generator/
 ├── src/